amansatya/traffic-management-system/README.md

 2. Create a detailed issue with steps to reproduce
 3. Include screenshots or videos if applicable
 4. Tag the issue appropriately
+5. Contributions, issues, and feature requests are welcome!
+   Feel free to [open an issue](https://github.com/amansatya/traffic-management-system/issues) or submit a pull request.

 ---